Huan-Rong/learn.jquery.com/page/javascript-101/operators.md

 // returns 1, which is true
 baz && foo;

+// returns -1, the first operand.
+num1 || num2;
+// returns -2, the first operand.
+num2 || num1;
 ```

-In the above example, the `||` operator returns the value of the first truthy operand, or in cases where neither operand is truthy, it returns the last operand.
+In the above example, the `||` operator returns the value of the first truthy operand, or in cases where neither operand is truthy, it returns the first operand.
 The `&&` operator returns the value of the first false operand, or the value of the last operand if both operands are truthy.

 You'll sometimes see developers use these logical operators for flow control instead of using `if` statements.
 For example: